openearth/aeolis-python/README.md

 **Requirements:**

-- Python 3.8 or higher
+- Python 3.8 or newer
-- pip
+- pip 22.0 or newer

 ### Installing from PyPI